khemingkapat/home-manager/README.md

 4. install `nix`
 5. run the command `echo "experimental-features = nix-command flakes" >> ~/.config/nix/nix.conf` to allow home-manager to run and use flakes
 6. run the command `nix run home-manager -- switch --flake .#<username>` which my username is `khemi`

+---
+additional note, I follow the Ksk Royal tutorial to completely remove snap, might find some way to automate it via nix in the future